 Trace a path along the Northwest Passage on our 16-day Northern Canadian Discovery cruise on our boutique expedition ship following part of the legendary ice-filled route that challenged great explorers.
 As we sail from Greenland through the iceberg capital of the world, gaze in awe at the ice-filled straits and fjords crammed with gargantuan icebergs.
 The northern Canada coast around Nunavut is a haven for caribou and polar bears, and in Newfoundland we get the chance to hear the stories of the indigenous Inuit people and discover ancient whaling sites.
 Combining adventure and culture, this epic voyage is something every traveller should experience in their lifetime.

-Sailing through the iceberg capital of the world from Disko Bay – or Qeqertarsuaq Tunua – to the Ilulissat Icefjord is one of the cruise highlights.
+Sailing through the iceberg capital of the world to Disko Bay, the Ilulissat Icefjord is one of the cruise highlights.
 Given UNESCO World Heritage Site status, the Ilulissat Icefjord is a popular tourist destination, and thanks to the productive Sermeq Kujalleq glacier, thousands of gargantuan icebergs calve from the Greenland ice cap into the sea.
-The city of Ilulissat, formerly Jakobshavn or Jacobshaven, is home to as many sled-dogs as people.
+The city of Ilulissat is home to many sled-dogs.

-Just north of the Arctic Circle and the northernmost city in Greenland, Sisimiut remains ice free in winter and is known as an adventure sports hub.
-Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport and we have a chance to see abandoned settlements but it also has a cool, modern side.
-Watch out for humpback whales and walrus between Sisimiut and the Thule district in the north.
+The northernmost city in Greenland, just above the Arctic Circle, Sisimiut remains remarkably ice free in winter and is known as an adventure sports hub all year round.
+Inhabited for more than 4,500 years by the Dorset, Thule and eventually the Inuit people, dog sledding remains a vital form of transportation.
+The area is home to humpback whales and Arctic foxes in their summer coat.

 Days at sea are the perfect chance to relax, unwind and do whatever takes your fancy.
 So whether that is going to the gym, visiting the spa, trying to spot a whale from the deck, reading a chapter or two, or simply topping up your tan, these blue sea days are the perfect balance to the green days spent exploring on land.

 Most known for its huge vertical cliffs of Archean rocks, reputedly the oldest stones in Canada, Lady Franklin Island is an uninhabited isle off Hall Peninsula on Baffin Island.
 Black guillemots, ptarmigan and gulls all nest in this ice-filled area of the Davis Strait.
-Lumbering walrus haul out to the south at Monumental Island, which is also a well-known denning site for polar bears.
+Lumbering walrus haul out to the south at Monumental Island, a well-known denning site for polar bears.
 Nearby, the Cumberland Sound is home to its own species of beluga whale.

 This expedition includes: